2013 Philippine House of Representatives elections in Central Luzon: 1st District

 Incumbent Carmelo Lazatin is not running instead he is running for mayor of Angeles City, Lakas-CMD thru the local party KAMBILAN nominates basketball coach and incumbent Vice-Governor Yeng Guiao. he will face former Congressman Francis Nepomuceno.

 2nd District

-Incumbent Gloria Macapagal Arroyo is running despite of her sickness and in hospital arrest.
+Incumbent Gloria Macapagal Arroyo is running despite her sickness and in hospital arrest.

 3rd District

 Aurelio Gonzales Jr. is the incumbent.
 He will be facing-off incumbent San Fernando City Mayor Oscar Rodriguez.

 4th District

 Incumbent Anna York Bondoc is term limited; her brother Juan Pablo Bondoc is her party's nominee.

 Tarlac

 1st District

 Incumbent Enrique Cojuangco is running unopposed.